Sommer-T/Sommer-T/README.md

 ![Profile Banner](https://github.com/Sommer-T/Sommer-T/blob/main/banner.png)

-Welcome to my GitHub — where I build real things for real people and document every step of becoming the engineer I already think like one.
+Welcome to my GitHub — where I build real things for real people and document every step of becoming the engineer I already think like.

 ---